 There are assemblies across the week for our collective worship and singing practice, at 9.10am or the end of the day.
 Our collective worship is mostly Christianity-based as required by the government.
 However, we also share a strong focus on different faiths and cultures to reflect the different backgrounds of our children and to develop mutual respect for others in our modern,multi-cultural society.

-Our whole school Friday morning assembly celebrates achievements with certificates from school and home.
+Our whole school Monday assembly celebrates achievements with certificates from school and home.

-Morning lessons are usually English and Maths with a strong focus on developing core literacy and numeracy skills.
+Morning lessons are usually English and Maths with a strong focus on developing core skills.
 Lessons take place in classrooms with support groups working in various places around school.
 Some teaching eg phonics/spelling involves children working in groups which may have children from different classes in them.

 :esson activities may take place outside, with Early Years learning extending outside as much as possible.
 The EY play area has a conopy to facilitate this, even in poor weather.